ahban/OpenGLSC/README.md

 # OpenGLSC
 An implementation of "Superpixel Segmentation Using Linear Spectral Clustering" on GPU

+We provide an executable file in ./bin, source code in ./src and Makefile in ./build This code support only 64-bit Windows for now but you can compile it on Linux with c++11 support.

+to execute the app, you need to use the following command.

+GLSC.exe 118035.jpg 16

+If you want to compile the code by your self, you have to install OpenCV 2.4.X and Visual Studio.
+And modify the Makefile in build folder the corresponding pathes. and then you can execute the following command in your **cmd**.

+%comspec% /k ""Your\VisualStudio\Path\VC\vcvarsall.bat"" amd64
+cd .\build
+namke

 We are very happy if you can cite our paper,

 ``` bibtex